archivd/interview-prep/resources/markdowns/ruby_on_rails.md

 - Encourage code reuse.
 - Improve separation of concerns.

 **Advanced:** Rails also offers `ApplicationHelper` as a global helper for all views.
-For larger applications, splitting helpers into modules or replacing them with service objects or “view components” can keep things more organized.
+For larger applications, splitting helpers into modules or replacing them with service objects or "view components" can keep things more organized.
 </details>
 <!-- ------------------- END Q24 ------------------- -->